anirbanpalDSC/Data-Visualizations/README.md

 Any R editor, e.g. R Studio, Jupyter or any other notebook

 R packages:
-magrittr
-dplyr
-ggplot2
-stringr
-repr
-xlsx
+magrittr, dplyr, ggplot2, stringr, , repr, xlsx

 ### Installing
 This particular project requires some dependent packages but the dependency would be mentioned as the part of the function and they should be installed automatically from CRAN as needed.